BamBalaam/bambalaam.github.io/docs/about.md

 # About

+Hi there!
 I'm André.

 ![Me](images/avatar.png)

 ## Work

-I work as a Technical Team Leader and Product Manager at [Famoco](http://famoco.com).
+I work as a Technical Product Manager at [Famoco](http://famoco.com).

-Before that, I worked as a Backend Developer for several years.
+Before that, I worked as a Backend Developer and a Technical Team Leader for several years.

 ## Education